Last updated on June 22nd, 2019 at 11:17 pm

 Facts about Goa

 Goa is generally relatively safe for tourists however one has to be careful while dealing with strangers.
+Here are some safety tips while traveling to Goa.
 The official language of Goa is Konkani, however English, Hindi, Marathi and Kannada are widely spoken.

-One of the major reason people travel is that they want to experience a new world, relax or need a change in their monotonous life.
+One of the major reason people travel to Goa is that they want to experience a new world, relax or need a change in their monotonous life.

 How to reach Goa?